-- name (string) the setting name - value (any) the value to associate with the setting - priority (string or int) the priority of the setting.
+- name (str) the setting name - value (object) the value to associate with the setting - priority (str or int) the priority of the setting.
 Should be a key of SETTINGS_PRIORITIES or an integer setmodule (module, priority='project')

 Store settings from a module with a given priority.